google/applied-machine-learning-intensive/v2/07_capstone/01_design_documents/design_documents.md

 Provide a detailed overview of the project design.

 <!--
 How will you approach the problem?
 What ideas/experiments do you have planned?
-Where will  Detail write ups on design approaches, ideas/experiment planned, requirements, timeline/schedule, etc.

 Tips:
 * Focus on design, not implementation.